WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC22/WWDC22-10003-Meet-WeatherKit.md

 WeatherKit offers valuable weather data for your apps and services to help people stay up to date on the latest conditions.

-Learn how to use Swift and REST APIs to access information about the current weather, 10-day hourly forecasts for temperature, expected precipitation, wind reports, the UV Index, and more.
-We’ll also share how WeatherKit can provide timely, hyperlocal weather information without compromising someone’s personal data or their privacy.

 @Metadata {
    @TitleHeading("WWDC22")
    @PageKind(sampleCode)